 The EU has highlighted the need for a new strategy for aquaculture to become sustainable and to enable future growth in this sector (COM/2021/236) and the new approach for a sustainable blue economy (COM/2021/240).
-Currently, the need for blue sector food products in the EU is mostly met through imports, around 60 %, ("The EU Fish Market" EUMOFA 2020 edition), while EU aquaculture accounts for only 20 % of fish and shellfish supply.
+Currently, the need for blue sector food products in the EU is mostly met through imports, around 60 %, ("The EU Fish Market" 2020 edition, EUMOFA), while EU aquaculture accounts for only 20 % of fish and shellfish supply.
 The rising population demands radical solutions towards food security, which cannot be solely met through land-based agriculture.
-Seaweed (macroalgae) aquaculture has the potential to supplement food supplies, enhance the maritime economy, and enable ecosystem services (Maar et al 2023).
-In this framework, forecasting services play an important role by providing valuable information to help improve production efficiency, reduce risks, and ensure sustainable practices, such as production planning.
-The services are helping to determine optimal production plans, e.g. size and timing of harvests, based on factors like water temperature, nutrient levels, and fish growth rates.
-These services are also supporting the impact prediction of environmental factors, such as ocean extremes and pollution levels (Sangiuliano, 2018).
-Another component of the sustainable Blue Economy is balancing the need for productive fisheries with the preservation of marine biodiversity, i.e. the fish stock management and maintaining sustainable marine protected area.
-By predicting environmental factors like water temperature, salinity, and ocean currents, models also help anticipate shifts in fish behavior and distribution and optimizing daily operations.
+Seaweed (macroalgae) aquaculture has the potential to supplement food supplies, enhance the maritime economy, and enable ecosystem services (Maar et al., 2023).

+In this framework, forecasting services play an important role by providing valuable information to help improve production efficiency; reduce risks; and ensure sustainable practices, such as production planning.
+The services help to determine optimal production plans, e.g., size and timing of harvests, based on factors like water temperature, nutrient levels, and fish growth rates.
+These services also support the impact prediction of environmental factors, such as ocean extremes and pollution levels (Sangiuliano, 2018).
+Another component of the sustainable blue economy is balancing the need for productive fisheries with the preservation of marine biodiversity, i.e., the fish stock management and maintaining sustainable marine protected areas.
+By predicting environmental factors like water temperature, salinity, and ocean currents, models also help anticipate shifts in fish behavior and distribution and optimize daily operations.
 In addition to operational benefits, forecasting models support regulatory compliance by aiding fisheries in adhering to quotas, seasonal closures, and protected area guidelines set by organizations such as the International Council for the Exploration of the Sea (ICES) and regional fishery management bodies.

-Coastal tourism
+2.5 Coastal tourism

-Coastal tourism plays an important role in many EU Member State economies, with a wide-ranging impact on economic growth, employment and social development.
-Coastal tourism is the largest Blue Economy sector, representing 44% of the Gross Value Added (GVA) and 63 % of the employment of the total EU Blue Economy.
-The value of models for coastal tourisms goes from short term weather forecast to long-term including climate change, sea level rise, and tourism demand, forecasting tourism demand using machine learning algorithms, and predicting coastal tourism vulnerability, e.g. dangerous weather and ocean conditions (extreme events) including sea level (storm surge) events and their relevance in inundation and coastal destruction processes (Le Traon et al., 2015), to climate change and sea-level rise (da Costa et al. 2024).
+Coastal tourism plays an important role in many EU member state economies, with a wide-ranging impact on economic growth, employment, and social development.
+Coastal tourism is the largest blue economy sector, representing 44 % of the gross value added (GVA) and 63 % of the employment of the total EU blue economy.
+The value of models for coastal tourism extends from short-term weather forecasts to long-term forecasts, including climate change, sea level rise, and tourism demand; forecasting tourism demand using machine learning algorithms; and predicting coastal tourism vulnerability, from dangerous weather and ocean conditions (extreme events), including sea level (storm surge) events and their relevance in inundation and coastal destruction processes (Le Traon et al., 2015), to climate change and sea level rise (da Costa et al., 2024).